Actifio/ActPowerCLI/README.md

 # ActPowerCLI
-A Powershell module to manage Actifio Appliances
+This is a Powershell module to manage Actifio Sky Appliances.
+It can be used with Actifio GO but not with Google Cloud Backup and DR.

 ### Table of Contents
 **[Install](#install)**<br>